RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 PIPER-FlexPepDock requires:
 -   **Starting structure:**
-    Free receptor structure (bound or unbound conformation)
+    Free receptor structure (bound or unbound conformation).

 -   **Peptide sequence:**
     In FASTA or in simple text file format.
-Peptides up to 13 amino acids were used for benchmarking
+Peptides up to 13 amino acids were used for benchmarking.

 -   **Native structure (optional):**
     In case the complex structure is known, it can be provided as 'native' structure.
 Otherwise, after refinement step the top-scoring structure will be used as a reference structure for the RMSD calculation.

 -   **Peptide secondary structure (optional):**
-    In case the secondary structure of the peptide is known or was predicted using other tool, it can be given as an input to the protocol as a text file consisting only of C, H or E letters
+    In case the secondary structure of the peptide is known or was predicted using another tool, it can be given as an input to the protocol as a text file consisting only of C, H or E letters (for coil, helix or beta-strand accordingly).

 Options
 =======